security-companion/security-awareness-training/security-awareness-training-en.md

 ---

 - Better use the first letters of a sentence
-  - Example: IltepwS55: I like to eat pizza with Salami 55.
+  - Example: IltepwS55: I like to eat pizza with Salami 55
-- Never store passwords directly in plain text on the hard disk or attach them to the screen with a piece of paper.
+- Never store passwords directly in plain text on the hard disk or attach them to the screen with a piece of paper
-- Use [haveibeenpwned.com](https://haveibeenpwned.com/) to check if your email address/password combination has been part of a data leak.
+- Use [haveibeenpwned.com](https://haveibeenpwned.com/) or [HPI Identity Leak Checker](https://sec.hpi.de/ilc/search) to check if your email address/password combination has been part of a data leak

 ---